COVID digest: India hits 75% vaccination rate milestone | DW | 30.01.2022

 Several regions have now started relaxing restrictions introduced during the latest wave.

-Delhi has ended its weekend curfew and next door Haryana state has allowed cinemas and theatres to re-open at 50% capacity, according to news channel NDTV.
+Delhi has ended its weekend curfew, while the neighboring Haryana state has allowed cinemas and theaters to re-open at 50% capacity, according to news channel NDTV.

 Here's the latest on coronavirus from across the globe: